ferdis/nestedjs/README.md

 Requests
 ----
-I Highly encourage anybody using this library to suggest features that will find useful, or features that are simply lacking.
+I highly encourage anybody using this library to suggest features that will find useful, or features that are simply lacking.

 Please either create a issue, or feel free to submit a pull request.